iohzrd/nbody-entropy/THERMODYNAMIC_COMPUTING.md

 We demonstrate that a single GPU-accelerated interacting particle system can perform three fundamentally different computations—**optimization**, **Bayesian inference**, and **entropy generation**—controlled solely by a temperature parameter.
 This suggests that thermodynamic particle dynamics may serve as a universal computational primitive, with temperature selecting the type of computation performed.

-## The Noise Paradox

-Modern AI has a peculiar relationship with randomness:

-1. **AI needs noise**: Dropout, stochastic gradient descent, diffusion models, MCMC sampling, exploration in RL—noise is _essential_ to modern machine learning.

-2. **Hardware fights noise**: Traditional IC design spends enormous effort suppressing thermal noise, using error correction, and ensuring deterministic operation.

-3. **Then we simulate it back**: After building perfectly deterministic hardware, we run PRNGs and add synthetic noise to our computations.

-This is deeply inefficient.
-We're:

-- Paying power costs to suppress physical noise
-- Paying compute costs to generate synthetic noise
-- Getting _worse_ randomness than physics provides for free

-**Temper cuts through this paradox** by using physical dynamics directly.
-At high temperature, particle motion _is_ the noise source.
-We don't suppress thermal fluctuations—we _harvest_ them.

 ## Core Thesis

 > **Interacting particle systems with pairwise repulsion are a universal computational primitive.
 Temperature selects what computation you're doing:**